Hidden Drawbacks

 • Tier-based perks that require steep annual spending thresholds.

-Finally, beware the “gamification” effect.
-Programs are designed to nudge you toward the next elite tier.
-Behavioral economists call this the goal-gradient effect—we spend more as we get closer to a reward.
+Finally, watch out for the “gamification” trap.
+These programs are built to push you toward the next elite tier.
+Behavioral economists call it the Goal-gradient effect, we spend more as we get closer to a reward.
 That extra $80 per night to “qualify”?
 It adds up fast.

 • The Brand-Loyal Vacationer